Real Estate Fraud Attorney Serving Clients Across the Nation

 Criminal defense attorney Diane C. Bass is well-respected by both clients and her peers in the legal profession in and around Orange County, California and nationwide.
 If you are suspected of or recently charged with crimes relating to fraud, please contact the law firm of Ms. Bass without delay.
 Real estate transactions are some of the costliest transactions that most of us will ever be involved in, and those who feel themselves to be wronged will seek all manner of restitution to obtain what they believe is justice.
 If you are accused of real estate fraud, you must understand that the prosecution will pursue charges aggressively, and you need someone in your corner to defend your rights just as vigorously.

 Defense lawyer Diane C. Bass has a sterling reputation serving clients in some of the biggest criminal defense cases.
 If you are in need of legal representation, please do not wait to begin building your case.
-Call the Law Office of Diane C. Bass to schedule a free consultation where you may perform an evaluation of your case and determine the best legal options for how to proceed: dial 949-577-8368.
+Call the Law Office of Diane C. Bass to schedule your consultation where you may perform an evaluation of your case and determine the best legal options for how to proceed: dial 949-577-8368.